malcolmlett/malcolmlett.github.io/What-is-Consciousness.md

 Some alternative theories of consciousness:
 * It's an illusion
-   * Our detailed mental model makes it think it exists in a palpable way, in the same way that our mental model of our body makes us think our missing limb still exists (Phantom limb syndrome).
+   * Our detailed mental model makes us think it exists in a palpable way, in the same way that our mental model of our body makes us think our missing limb still exists (Phantom limb syndrome).
-* It's an (emanation)   (todo: what's that word?)
+* It's emergent
 * It's a mystical spiritual entity that's somehow linked to our corporal brain.
 * The "Hard problem of consciousness" is not a hard problem